quickstrom/quickstrom/docs/webcheck.md

 # Introduction

-This is a design document for my web testing platform, tentatively named _WebCheck_.
+This is a design document for my web testing platform, tentatively named _Quickstrom_.
 It describes the motivation and design of a temporal logic used to specify the behavior of web applications.
 Further, it describes the design of tools used to check that web applications satisfy such specifications.

 ## How It Works

-In WebCheck, a tester writes _specifications_ for web applications.
+In Quickstrom, a tester writes _specifications_ for web applications.
 When _checking_ a specification, the following happens:

-1. WebCheck navigates to the _origin page_, and
+1. Quickstrom navigates to the _origin page_, and
    waits for the _ready_ condition, that a specified element is present in the DOM.
 1. It generates a random sequence of actions to simulate user